AB 32 Scoping Plan

-Since 2006, ARB has been implementing the California Global Warming Solutions Act of 2006 (AB 32).
-Many of the GHG reduction measures (e.g. low carbon fuel standard, advanced clean car standards, cap-and-trade) have been adopted over the last five years and implementation activities have already begun.
-California is getting real reductions to put us on track for reducing GHGs to achieve the AB 32 goal of getting back to 1990 levels by 2020.
+The California Global Warming Solutions Act of 2006 (AB 32) has been implemented effectively with a suite of complementary strategies that serve as a model going forward.
+California is on target for meeting the 2020 GHG emission reduction goal.
+Many of the GHG reduction measures (e.g., Low Carbon Fuel Standard, Advanced Clean Car standards, and Cap-and-Trade) have been adopted over the last five years and implementation activities are ongoing.
+California is getting real reductions to put us on track for reducing GHG emissions to achieve the AB 32 goal of getting back to 1990 levels by 2020.

 use to reduce the greenhouse gases (GHG) that cause climate change.
 The

-original Scoping Plan has a range of GHG reduction actions which include direct
+initial Scoping Plan has a range of GHG reduction actions which

 regulations, alternative compliance mechanisms, monetary and